Brunswick, Victoria: Early history

-Brunswick is in the area known as Iramoo by the Aboriginal people who inhabited and hunted in it.
-It was occupied by the Wurundjeri people who spoke the Woiwurrung dialect.
+The Wurundjeri people were the first people to live in the area of Brunswick.
+In Woiwurrung language, they called the area Bulleke-bek, which comes from bullek meaning 'flat country' and bek meaning ground.

 White settlement began in the 1830s, with Assistant Surveyor Darke surveying the area under the instruction of Robert Hoddle.
 North and south boundaries were drawn up, running in an east–west direction between Moonee Ponds Creek and Merri Creek.
 These boundaries would become Moreland Road and Park Street, respectively.
 A narrow road was surveyed down the centre to service what were intended to be agricultural properties, which would eventually become the major thoroughfare of Sydney Road.
 Ten allotments were drawn up on each side of this road, with each block of land running all the way to either Moonee Ponds Creek or Merri Creek.
 These wide strips of land are still reflected in the current street layout.

 The land was sold at auction in Sydney and attracted speculators, many of whom would never see the land they purchased.
 Only one original buyer, James Simpson, settled on his land.
 Simpson subdivided his land and marked out two streets, Carmarthon Street (later Albert Street) and Landillo Street (later Victoria Street).
 Because the land was too marshy he left the area in 1859 with much of the land unsold.

 In 1841 two friends, Thomas Wilkinson and Edward Stone Parker, bought land from one of the original buyers.
-Stone soon left but Wilkinson stayed on and subdivided his land for sale or rent.
+Parker soon left but Wilkinson stayed on and subdivided his land for sale or rent.
 He marked two roads which would eventually become extensions of the roads marked out by Simpson.
 Wilkinson named the streets Victoria Street (after Queen Victoria) and Albert Street (after her husband Prince Albert).